 When it comes to average costs for travelling expenses, much depends on where you’ve chosen to go.
-A road-trip around the backroads of Texas and the Deep South won’t cost you much in accommodation, dining, or souvenir-buying, but gas prices will add to the expense – these vary from state to state, but at the time of writing average less than $3 per gallon.
+A road trip around the backroads of Texas and the Deep South won’t cost you much in accommodation, dining or souvenir-buying, but petrol prices will add to the expense – these vary from state to state, but at the time of writing average between $3.50 and $4 per gallon.
 By contrast, getting around a city such as Boston, New York or Chicago will be relatively cheap, but you’ll pay much more for your hotel, meals, sightseeing and shopping.
 Most items you buy will be subject to some form of state – not federal – sales tax, anywhere from less than three percent (in Colorado) to more than eight percent (in California).
 In addition, varying from state to state, some counties and cities may add on another point or two to that rate.
-(Alaska, Delaware, Montana, New Hampshire and Oregon have no state sales tax, but goods may be liable to some other form of tax from county to county.)
+Alaska, Delaware, Montana, New Hampshire and Oregon have no state sales tax, but goods may be liable to some other form of tax from county to county.

 Where it exists, and where it is useful (which tends to be only in the larger cities), public transport is usually affordable, with many cities offering good-value travel passes.
-Renting a car, at around $200 per week, is a far more efficient way to explore the broader part of the country, and, for a group of two or more, it’s no more expensive, either.
-Keep in mind, though, that supplements of $20 per day are liable to be tacked onto rental fees for drivers aged under 25.
+Renting a car, at $150–220 per week, is a far more efficient way to explore the broader part of the country, and, for a group of two or more, it could well work out cheaper.
 Drivers staying in larger hotels in the cities should factor in the increasing trend towards charging even for self-parking; this daily fee may well be just a few dollars less than that for valet parking.

 Crime and personal safety